 December 31 deadline for contributions.
 To be deductible for a calendar year you must make the contribution before the end of that given calendar year.
 Contributions postmarked on or before December 31, will be treated as having been made in the year in which it was sent (postmarked).

-Contributions addressed to Bright Directions and postmarked in 2019 but received in 2020, will be invested on the day the check is received – will be coded as a “Prior Year Contribution”.
+Contributions addressed to Bright Directions and postmarked in 2020 but received in 2021, will be invested on the day the check is received and will be coded as a “Prior Year Contribution”.